MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 For example, the previous bubble graph poses a question about external network breadth compared to external network size.
 You could use it to help you determine whether small groups in your company might be making a significant number of external connections.
 Conversely, the graph could show you whether big groups are making relatively few external connections.

-In the bubble graph, if the bubble for your particular organization is found up towards the top right, this means that your organization has made the most external connections and contacted the greatest number of unique domains.
+In the bubble graph, if the bubble for your particular organization is found up towards the top right, this means that your organization has made the most external connections and has contacted the most unique domains.

 ## Top external domains
 The following graph allows you to see which domains your people spend most time with.
 You can choose to pivot the data on various settings, such as total collaboration hours, total collaboration cost, or employee engagement.